After two major crashes in one day allegedly caused by drugged drivers, Central PD stepping up enforcement

 "He was transported to an area hospital.
 Given his refusal to submit to a chemical test, a search warrant was applied for and blood was drawn from that driver," Ivey said.

-Only minor injuries were reported from the second accident, but Ivey said the driver who caused the wreck could still be charged with a misdemeanor or a felony depending on the toxicology results.
+Only minor injuries were reported from the second accident, but Ivey said the driver who caused the wreck could still be charged with a misdemeanor.

 While the uptick in drugged driving is not unique to the area of Central, the police department is ready to crack down during Mardi Gras.
 This week, several officers took training courses that will allow them to conduct for sobriety screenings with specialized equipment.